tohuw/qalal/README.md

 **Warning:** This theme is currently in heavy development.
 Usability ranges from "ugly" to "uh-oh".
 In the meantime, it may serve as a useful resource for those building themes or looking to add support for their favorite plugins.

-I created this because I wanted a simple, unencumbered theme not requiring weighty libraries where I didn't view them as necessary [1].
+I created this because I wanted a simple, unencumbered theme not requiring weighty libraries where I didn't view them as necessary[^JQuery].
 It will certainly evolve over time, and I have many plans for furthering it.
 For now, here it is, in all its naked un-glory.
 Suggestions and comments are always welcome.
 Feel free to fork and use it under the included license.

 ## Features